 Many people choose Invisalign treatment over conventional braces.
 The main reason is because it’s more discreet.
-As the cost of these invisible braces continue to become more competitive, this trend is likely to accelerate.
+As the cost of “invisible” braces continue to become more competitive, this trend is likely to accelerate.

-But as long as the cost of invisalign remains comparable to the cost of traditional braces, it will continue to become more and more popular.
+But as long as the cost of invisalign remains comparable to the cost of traditional braces, this treatment method will continue to become more popular.

-After reading this Invisalign cost guide, you’ll have a good understanding of how much you should expect to pay for it and a good idea of how to make Invisalign more affordable.
+After reading this Invisalign cost guide, you’ll have a good understanding of how much you should expect to pay and a good idea of how to save money on Invisalign treatment.

 Let’s start with the hard costs first.

 How Much Does Invisalign Cost?

 Invisalign, or “invisible braces”, usually costs $3500-$8500 total.

 Invisalign is really a name brand of clear orthodontic aligners.
 They also go by the names invisible braces, clear braces, clear retainers, aligner trays, and similar.

 The Invisalign brand was the first.
 That’s why their name is synonymous with the product itself—similar to how the name of the brand Kleenex is often used as a substitute for tissue paper.

 You can only get Invisalign brand aligner trays through a certified dentist or orthodontist.
 There are other premium brands such as Damon Clear that you can only get from a professional as well.
 The price range is similar.